chineidu/batch-process/README.md

 ## Architecture and Features

-This repository outlines a system designed for batch processing, likely involving machine learning model predictions and data handling.
+This repository outlines a system designed for batch processing involving machine learning model predictions and data handling.
 The architecture is composed of several key components:

 ### Architecture Overview